dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 The CloudFormation template has created and configured an EC2 instance so that we can now start to ingest taxi trip events into the Kinesis data stream.

 ### 1. Connect to the EC2 instance via SSH from your laptop.
 You can obtain the command including the correct parameters from the Outputs section of the CloudFromation template.

-Note: you may need to add "-i keyname.pem" and point to your downloaded ec2 ssh keypair file.
+Note: you will need to add "-i keyname.pem" and point to your downloaded ec2 ssh keypair file (your filename probably will be different than keyname.pem).
+Note: you will likely also need to do a "chmod 0600 keyname.pem" on your ssh keypair file to set the right permissions.

 Use the command from the Outputs section, but it should look somewhat like this:
 ```